 I’d like to interrupt this way of thinking with the idea that enough is a healthy, biblical concept that we should embrace.
 Enough is enough.
 When we believe that enough is OK, we give ourselves room to be, instead of continually spending all of our capital on trying to become.

-When Israel journeyed through the wilderness, God sustained them with manna, a substance that miraculously fell on the desert floor each night, was white like coriander seed, and tasted like honey wafers.
-The people were instructed to make it part of their diet, which they gladly did since there was very little else to eat.
+When Israel journeyed through the wilderness, God sustained them with manna, a substance that miraculously fell on the desert floor each night.
+Manna was white like coriander seed, and tasted like honey wafers.
+The people were instructed to make it part of their diet.
+They gladly did since there was very little else to eat.

 God gave them specific instructions about when and how to gather it.
 They were to pick it up in the morning, before the heat of the day (otherwise it would melt), and they could only gather two quarts per person, per day.